 Article I: Membership Qualifications and Privileges Section 1: ACTIVE- This shall include any person who is professionally engaged in the teaching of music.
 Active membership shall provide privileges of participation in all activities of the Association, the right to vote, and the right to hold office.
 Section 2: ASSOCIATE- This shall include any person who is interested in the advancement of music, but not actively engaged in professional teaching.
 Associate membership will provide all Active membership privileges with the exception of the right to vote or hold office.
-Section 3: COLLEGIATE- This shall be open to all college music students.
+Section 3: COLLEGIATE- This shall be open to any college music major who has not held active membership in MTNA or FSMTA.
 Collegiate membership will provide all Active membership privileges with the exception of the right to vote or hold office.
 Section 4: RETIRED- This shall be open, upon application, to those who are currently not teaching any students.
 Retired membership shall become void immediately upon resumption of teaching one pupil.
 Retired membership shall provide privileges of participation in activities of the Association, the right to vote, and the right to hold office.
 Section 5: Only Active and Collegiate members in good standing may enter their students in the activities sponsored by the Association.
 Section 6: No person who has been convicted of a crime involving the sexual or other abuse of a person shall be a member of JMTA.

 Article II: Dues and Fees Section 1: Annual dues for Active, Associate and Collegiate members shall be paid in amounts as established by the Executive Board and approved by the general membership.
 Section 2: Retired members shall be exempt from payment of dues.
 Section 3: Dues are payable upon receipt of MTNA billing.
-The membership year for all membership categories except that of Collegiate membership shall coincide with the fiscal year, July 1 to June 30.
-The Collegiate membership year shall be October 1 to September 30.
+The Association membership runs from July 1 to June 30th.
 Section 4: Fees for Association sponsored events are set by the committee in charge.

 Article IV: Election of Officers Section 1: The Nominating Committee shall present a slate of one nomination for each office at the April meeting, odd years.
 Additional nominations may be made from the floor.
 Section 2: A majority of votes cast by members present and eligible to vote shall be necessary to elect.
 Section 3: The officers shall be elected by ballot except in the case that the slate presented by the Nominating Committee is accepted by unanimous decision.